 - Portfolio Line of Credit.
 Wealthfront’s Portfolio Line of Credit is a margin lending solution that lets you borrow up to 30% of your portfolio’s value at low interest rates — currently 3.70% — and with no fixed repayment schedule.
 The assets held in your portfolio serve as collateral for any borrowing and can be sold if your account becomes delinquent.
 Your account must be worth at least $25,000 to initiate a margin loan.
 Like M1 Borrow loans, Wealthfront’s portfolio lines of credit can be used for virtually any legitimate purpose.

 M1 Finance vs. Wealthfront: Plans and Pricing

 M1 Finance has two distinct plans with different features and pricing schedules.

 Wealthfront has a single plan for all users that includes all of the platform’s features and functionality — although, as noted, the portfolio line of credit eligibility is restricted to those with portfolios worth at least $25,000.

 - M1 Standard, also known as the “Basic Account”

 - M1 Plus, a premium account that costs $95 per year

 M1 Standard has no out-of-pocket costs other than third-party fees charged by funds held in M1 Invest accounts, if any, and interest charged on M1 Borrow credit lines if drawn upon.
 M1 Standard’s key features and metrics include:

-- No cash back on M1 Spend purchases
+- Between 1.5% and 10% cash back on Owner’s Reward Card purchases

 - A 3.5% base interest rate on M1 Borrow draws